recallnet/rust-recall/cli/README.md

 #### Get an object

-Get an object from the object store machine.
+Get an object from the bucket machine.

 ```
-hoku objectstore get --address <ADDRESS> <KEY>
+hoku bucket get --address <ADDRESS> <KEY>
 ```

 | Positionals | Description               |